 What Do Carpenter Bees Look Like?

-Physical features of carpenter bees may vary slightly, as there are seven different species of carpenter bees across the U.S. and hundreds worldwide.
-Eastern carpenter bees, for example, strongly emulate the appearance of bumblebees, with sleek, black bodies and a patch of yellow hair on their thorax.
-Other species like the California and female valley carpenter bees have more metallic, colorful bodies.
+Physical features of these bees may vary slightly, as there are seven different species of carpenter bees across the U.S. and hundreds worldwide.
+Eastern carpenter bees, common in North Carolina, strongly emulate the appearance of bumblebees, with sleek, black bodies and a patch of yellow hair on their thorax.
+Other species, such as the California carpenter bee, can have all-black bodies.

-Since carpenter bees prefer bare wood, painting and staining wood can sometimes help deter them.
+Since these bees prefer bare wood, painting and staining wood can sometimes help deter them.
 However, they will occasionally attack stained or painted wood.
-To avoid carpenter bees and prevent them from entering the home, seal cracks and crevices along the property’s foundation and walls with a silicone-based caulk, repair any tears in screens, and always keep doors closed.
+To avoid these bees and prevent them from entering the home, seal cracks and crevices along the property’s foundation and walls with a silicone-based caulk, repair any tears in screens, and always keep doors closed.

 How to Get Rid of Carpenter Bees

-Looking to get rid of carpenter bees?
 An appropriately labeled insecticide specifically applied to each gallery can help control developing bees in the wood.
-Following the insecticidal application, the holes should be left for the females to enter and encounter the product.
+Following the insecticide application, the holes should be left for the females to enter and encounter the product.
 After a time, the holes can be sealed to prevent any overwintering bees from reusing galleries the next year.
-Proper bee control can be difficult, so it is advised to contact a PMI licensed pest control professional for proper carpenter bee control.
+Proper bee control can be difficult, so it is advised to contact a PMI-licensed pest control professional for proper bee control.
 We have the knowledge to inspect the property for galleries and choose the appropriate treatment method.

 Do Carpenter Bees Sting?

-Male carpenter bees do not sting, but they are territorial and oftentimes the gender that most people come into contact.
-The males will hover closely to people, especially attracted to sudden movements, but do no more than create unnecessary fear.
+Male carpenter bees cannot sting, but they are territorial and will often buzz around people, leading to a fear of being stung.
 Female carpenter bees sting; however, it is on very rare occasions and requires provocation.